What Scrap Metals Are Inside Computers?

 Aluminum

-When you are scrapping a computer, aluminum is another metal that can be found inside.
-Sometimes the frame of the desktop can be aluminum, so be sure to check it with your magnet (it will not stick if it’s aluminum).
-Also some other parts inside may be aluminum, like the heatsink that sits on top of the CPU chip.
+When scrapping a computer, aluminum is another metal found inside.
+Sometimes, the desktop frame can be aluminum, so check it with your magnet (it will not stick if it’s aluminum).
+Also, some other parts inside may be aluminum, like the heatsink on top of the CPU chip.
 It will usually be topped with a small plastic fan, which allows cooling when the computer is in use.
-You can typically easily detach the aluminum heatsink from the motherboard with clips on the side.
+Typically, You can detach the aluminum heatsink from the motherboard with clips on the side.

 Aluminum Materials Inside Computers: